knative/eventing/docs/spec/data-plane.md

 ## Introduction

-Developers using Knative eventing need to know what is supported for delivery to user provided components that receive events.
+Developers using Knative Eventing need to know what is supported for delivery to user provided components that receive events.
 Knative Eventing defines contract for data plane components and we have listed them here.

 ## Data plane contract for Sinks